Rhetoric (Aristotle): English translation

 Most English readers in the 20th century relied on four translations of the Rhetoric.
 The first, by Richard C. Jebb, was published in 1909.
-The next two translations were published in 1924.
+The next two translations were published in the 1920s.
 John H. Freese's translation was published as a part of the Loeb Classical Library while W. Rhys Roberts' was published as a part of the Oxford University series of works in the Classics.
-Roberts' translation was edited and republished in 1954.
-The 1954 edition is widely considered the most readable of these translations and is widely available online.
+Roberts' translation was edited and republished in 1954, and is widely available online.
 The fourth standard translation, by Lane Cooper, came out in 1932.

 Not until the 1990s did another major translation of the Rhetoric appear.
 Published in 1991 and translated by George A. Kennedy, a leading classicist and rhetorician, this work is notable for the precision of its translation and for its extensive commentary, notes, and references to modern scholarship on Aristotle and the Rhetoric.
 It is generally regarded today as the standard scholarly resource on the Rhetoric.